Road Work - Traffic Control Zone

 - Store vehicles and equipment outside the pedestrian route.

-- Inspect the site daily to ensure that signs, cones and other signaling equipment are placed in the right position (visible), cannot easily be moved by people, cars, or wind gusts, and are kept in good condition.
+- Inspect the site daily to ensure that signs, cones and other signalling equipment are placed in the right position (visible), cannot easily be moved by people, cars, or wind gusts, and are kept in good condition.

 - When work is done, remove all traffic control equipment in reverse order than when installed.
 Advance signs should be removed last and only after all other devices have been removed.